Resented/-FAST-TikTok-Massreport-BOT/how-to-use.md

-    in the network tab press "stop recording network log" on the top left of the network tab. if you see something called "reasuns_put?aid=..." click on that then scroll all the way down until you find "request payload" then you will see something called "object id:" and the number after that is the User id.
+    in the network tab press "stop recording network log" on the top left of the network tab. if you see something called "reasuns_put?aid=..." click on that then scroll all the way down until you find "request payload" then you will see something called "Owner ID" and the number after that is the User id. you will also see something called "Object ID" and that is the Object-ID to get the device-ID you will need to scroll up until you see the link. in that link you will find "device ID:" the number after that is your device-ID

 i hope this helps